Feature Affinity Assisted Knowledge Distillation and Quantization of Deep Neural Networks on Label-Free Data: Conclusion

 \section{Conclusion}

-We presented FAQD, a feature assisted (FA) knowledge distillation method for training-aware quantization.
-It couples MSE loss with FA loss and significantly improves the accuracy of the quantized student.
-FAQD works for both weight only and full quantization, and outperforms baseline Resnets on CIFAR-10 and CIFAR-100.
-We also analyzed an efficient randomized approximation (FFA) to the FA loss for feature maps with large dimensions.
-This theoretically founded FFA loss benefits training models on high resolution images.
+We presented FAQD, a feature assisted (FA) knowledge distillation method for quantization-aware training.
+It couples MSE loss with FA loss and significantly improves the accuracy of the quantized student network.
+FAQD applies to both weight only and full quantization, and outperforms baseline Resnets on CIFAR-10/100 and Tiny ImageNet.
+We also analyzed an efficient randomized approximation (FFA) to the FA loss for large dimensional feature maps, which provided theoretical foundation for FFA loss to benefit future model training on high resolution images in applications.